willwade/AAC-Tools/Converters/g2Translate/readme.md

 2. Open your created language file and add the translations in to column 2.
 (It should open in Excel).
 Save the document as a CSV file format.
 Don't edit the words in column 1.
 3. Convert.
 Pass the tool the Language file and it will then look for any words in column 1 and replace them with the words in column 2.

+Once converted you may have some problems seeing your converted language - particularly languages with non-english characters.
+To fix this:

+1. You need to install the correct language version of the Grid.
+2. Change the language of the user (User settings - About Me - Change Language..") to the correct language (I should do this in my tool to be honest)
+3. Change the locale of windows for non-unicode programs: http://windows.microsoft.com/en-us/windows/change-system-locale#1TC=windows-7 to the same language (The grid it appears is a bit rough around the edges on Unicode..)

 ##Warnings:

 - Create a backup (do a "Save as Grid Bundle") of your user before running this.